chethanmandya/Android-Interview-Questions/README.md

 newSingleThreadExecutor()         Creates a single thread.

 	// Java program to illustrate
 	// ThreadPool
 	import java.text.SimpleDateFormat;
 	import java.util.Date;
 	import java.util.concurrent.ExecutorService;
 	import java.util.concurrent.Executors;

 	// Task class to be executed (Step 1) class Task implements Runnable
 	{
 		private String name;

 		public Task(String s)
 		{
 			name = s;
 		}

 		// Prints task name and sleeps for 1s
 		// This Whole process is repeated 5 times public void run()
 		{
 			try
 			{
 				for (int i = 0; i<=5; i++)
 				{
 					if (i==0)
 					{
 						Date d = new Date();
 						SimpleDateFormat ft = new SimpleDateFormat("hh:mm:ss");
 						System.out.println("Initialization Time for"
 								+ " task name - "+ name +" = " +ft.format(d));
-					//prints the initialization time for every task
+						//prints the initialization time for every task }
-				}
 					else
 					{
 						Date d = new Date();
 						SimpleDateFormat ft = new SimpleDateFormat("hh:mm:ss");
 						System.out.println("Executing Time for task name - "+
 								name +" = " +ft.format(d));
 						// prints the execution time for every task
 					}
 					Thread.sleep(1000);
 				}
 				System.out.println(name+" complete");
 			}

 			catch(InterruptedException e)
 			{
 				e.printStackTrace();
 			}
 		}
 	}
 	public class Test
 	{
 		// Maximum number of threads in thread pool static final int MAX_T = 3;

 		public static void main(String[] args)
 		{
 			// creates five tasks
 			Runnable r1 = new Task("task 1");
 			Runnable r2 = new Task("task 2");
 			Runnable r3 = new Task("task 3");
 			Runnable r4 = new Task("task 4");
 			Runnable r5 = new Task("task 5");

 			// creates a thread pool with MAX_T no. of
 			// threads as the fixed pool size(Step 2)
 			ExecutorService pool = Executors.newFixedThreadPool(MAX_T);

 			// passes the Task objects to the pool to execute (Step 3) pool.execute(r1);
 			pool.execute(r2);
 			pool.execute(r3);
 			pool.execute(r4);
 			pool.execute(r5);

 			// pool shutdown ( Step 4)
 			pool.shutdown();
 		}
 	}

-Risks in using Thread Pools
+## Risks in using Thread Pools

-Deadlock : While deadlock can occur in any multi-threaded program, thread pools introduce another case of deadlock, one in which all the executing threads are waiting for the results from the blocked threads waiting in the queue due to the unavailability of threads for execution.
+1. Deadlock : While deadlock can occur in any multi-threaded program, thread pools introduce another case of deadlock, one in which all the executing threads are waiting for the results from the blocked threads waiting in the queue due to the unavailability of threads for execution.

-Thread Leakage :Thread Leakage occurs if a thread is removed from the pool to execute a task but not returned to it when the task completed.
+2. Thread Leakage :Thread Leakage occurs if a thread is removed from the pool to execute a task but not returned to it when the task completed.
 As an example, if the thread throws an exception and pool class does not catch this exception, then the thread will simply exit, reducing the size of the thread pool by one.
 If this repeats many times, then the pool would eventually become empty and no threads would be available to execute other requests.

-Resource Thrashing :If the thread pool size is very large then time is wasted in context switching between threads.
+3. Resource Thrashing :If the thread pool size is very large then time is wasted in context switching between threads.
 Having more threads than the optimal number may cause starvation problem leading to resource thrashing as explained.

 Important Points

 Don’t queue tasks that concurrently wait for results from other tasks.
 This can lead to a situation of deadlock as described above.
 Be careful while using threads for a long lived operation.
 It might result in the thread waiting forever and would eventually lead to resource leakage.

 The Thread Pool has to be ended explicitly at the end.
 If this is not done, then the program goes on executing and never ends.
 Call shutdown() on the pool to end the executor.
 If you try to send another task to the executor after shutdown, it will throw a RejectedExecutionException.

 One needs to understand the tasks to effectively tune the thread pool.
 If the tasks are very contrasting then it makes sense to use different thread pools for different types of tasks so as to tune them properly.

-What is Handler / Message Queue :
+## What is Handler / Message Queue :

-message queue  : Android maintains message queue which is always populated with tasks that needs to update the UI , Task could be as simple as rendering button, doing something on click of button,
+Message queue  : Android maintains message queue which is always populated with tasks that needs to update the UI , Task could be as simple as rendering button, doing something on click of button,

-you going to execute the task that are there in queue ? looper : For this we have another thread which under constant loop that keeps on executing any task that is there in message queue.
+You going to execute the task that are there in queue ? looper : For this we have another thread which under constant loop that keeps on executing any task that is there in message queue.
 Since this thread under constant loop and  it is called looper.

 UI Looper thread : So in our case, since we want to update UI , the UI thread itself is under a constant loop and it is trying to execute any task that you put in this particular message queue.